 Glass jars are also great for protecting seedlings from sudden, wet, spring snow.
 Spring snow is not unusual in a cold climate.
 Seedlings that can break from the weight of the snow can be easily protected with a glass jar over them.

 Row tunnels act like little greenhouses that protect a row or a raised garden bed.
 We cut 1/2 in PVC pipe into 7-foot lengths, inserted a 1 1/2 foot long rebar on each end, and pushed them into the ground.
 If the ground is too hard, then the rebar can be hammered into the ground first, and then put the pipes unto them.
 Then we attached the plastic to boards and put it over the PVC pipes.

 Or you can also buy Fleece Tunnel Garden Cloches, easy to install and use.

 When we talk about a greenhouse, we don’t mean just one with shelves or tables for starting seeds in them.
 We cover a portion of our garden with a greenhouse.
 Read more about growing a greenhouse garden.

-A greenhouse alone will not help much if the temperature drops regularly to around freezing.
-We installed a heat exchange with a simple car radiator.
+A greenhouse alone will not help much if the temperature drops regularly to below freezing.
+Greenhouse poly cover gives you about 2 degrees of protection at night.
+We installed a heat exchanger with a simple car radiator.
 It keeps the greenhouse significantly warmer at night and cooler during those bright and sunny spring days.